sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

   desktop apps using Kotlin Multiplatform.
 - `design-system`\ - This module acts as a library for the project.
 Since the project has a custom design system implementation, all the necessary theming APIs are provided by this module.
+- `shared-components`\ - There are so many components that are commonly used across all modules, such as `Buttons` and `TextFields`.
+This module centralizes their declaration and allows all other modules to use these shared components.
 - `platform-apis`\ - This module module exposes platform-specific APIs to all modules.
 It contains all required logic for managing platform-specific logic.